envisioning/vocab/src/content/articles/deepfakes.md

 ---
 generality:
 - 0.62
 - 0.6
 - 0.58
 - 0.56
 - 0.54
 - 0.52
 - 0.5
 slug: deepfakes
 summary: Synthetic media produced by AI technologies that superimpose existing images or videos onto source images or videos to create realistic likenesses.
 title: Deepfakes
+year_origin: 2017
 ---

 Deepfakes are created through AI-based techniques, particularly ML (Machine Learning) methods such as Deep Learning.
 The resulting media is so persuasively realistic that it can be hard to distinguish from authentic materials.
 The term 'deepfake' combines 'deep learning' and 'fake', reflecting the underlying technology and the faked output.
 Deepfakes have compelling applications in entertainment and creative arts, such as dubbing films in different languages using the original actors' voices and faces.
 However, they also pose significant ethical and societal implications, particularly manipulating public opinion, impersonating individuals, or creating non-consensual explicit content.